cilium/cilium/Documentation/bpf.rst

 * ``r1`` - ``r5`` hold arguments from the eBPF program to the kernel helper function.
 * ``r6`` - ``r9`` are callee saved registers that will be preserved on helper function call.

-The eBPF calling convention is generic enough that it maps directly to ABIs used by the kernel, thus all eBPF registers map one to one to HW registers, so that a JIT only needs to issue a call instruction, but no additional extra moves for placing function arguments.
+The eBPF calling convention is generic enough that it maps directly to x86, arm64 and other ABIs, thus all eBPF registers map one to one to HW CPU registers, so that a JIT only needs to issue a call instruction, but no additional extra moves for placing function arguments.
 This calling convention was modeled to cover common call situations without having a performance penalty.
 Calls with 6 or more arguments